icon-project/icon-service/docs/governance_score_api.md

 # Query Methods

-Query methods that do not change states
+Query method does not change state.
+Read-only.

 ## getScoreStatus

 * Queries the current status of the given SCORE.
-* This tells the current status of SCORE and the audit status of the next SCORE.
+* This tells the status of the SCORE of given address.
+* `current` is the installed and running SCORE instance, while `next` is the SCORE code that has been requested to deploy or update, but not installed yet.

 ### Parameters